FHantke/brave-browser-wiki/Stripping-IP-addresses.md

 # Brave Search

 Prior to reaching the Search backend, requests go through our custom nginx-based rate-limiter which removes the client IP address.

+# Proxies

+When proxying external services, such as the ones provided by Google, we run our own nginx-based proxy.
+Our nginx configuration ensures that the `X-Forwarded-For` header is not present.